cardadfar/history_city/README.md

 python3 -m http.server
 ```

 Using a browser, type in 'localhost:8000’ to view your HistoryCity come to life.
+The baseline code ships with just one url and one building, so be sure to add in your own history!